 Church of Sant Felip Neri

 The tiny church of Sant Felip Neri is tucked away in a hidden corner of the Gothic Quarter: a little square with a romantic atmosphere which bears the same name.
-The baroque yet austere façade bears the scars of bombing.
-The restoration and cleaning of the building sought to preserve the painful memory of the Spanish Civil War.
+The austere-baroque style façade bears the scars of bombing.
+The restoration and cleaning of the building sought to preserve the painful memory of the Spanish Civil War (1936-1939).

 This painful memory contrasts today with the peace and quiet of a shady spot with its trees and a cooling fountain in the centre.
 The buildings in the square once housed the city's guilds of coppersmiths and shoemakers.